 That may certainly be the case for these typical Christmas treats, but you may be surprised to find out that the there are a number of Christmas choices that do not deserve the bad press and tucking into your traditional Christmas dinner may, in fact, be a great source of nutrients.

-Let’s take a closer look at some of your christmas dinner choices
+Let’s take a closer look at some of your Christmas dinner choices

 The star of our Christmas day dinner, Turkey, is lean and extremely nutritious.
-As a first class protein, it contains all the essential amino acids.
+As a first-class protein, it contains all the essential amino acids.
 (In terms of nutrition, the word “essential” means that it must come from the diet; in other words, your body cannot make it itself.).
-It is, however, a particularly rich source of the essential amino acid, Tryptophan, which is am important precursor to Serotonin; our mood enhancing neurotransmitter.
+It is, however, a particularly rich source of the essential amino acid, Tryptophan, which is am an important precursor to Serotonin; our mood-enhancing neurotransmitter.
 In turn, your body needs Serotonin to make Melatonin, a hormone that induces sleep.
 So, your Christmas meal is not only a good source of at least one essential amino acid, but it is also a rich source of iron, zinc, potassium as well as vitamins B6 and B3, both essential vitamins for the body’s energy production processes and immune system.
 So, enjoy this tasty, flavoursome meat knowing that you are providing your body with plenty of goodness.

-Other tryptophan rich foods include cheeses, shellfish and nuts; all likely foods on your Christmas menu.
+Other tryptophan-rich foods include cheeses, shellfish and nuts; all likely foods on your Christmas menu.

 They may be a source of contention as to whether they deserve their place as part of your Christmas feast, but these nutritional powerhouses which are very low in calories and a rich source of many valuable nutrients will always be granted a special spot on my Christmas plate!
 Part of the cruciferous family of vegetables, which also includes kale, broccoli, cauliflower, cabbage and greens, they are an excellent source of vitamin C, vitamin K, vitamin A and vitamin B6, folate, potassium and manganese as well as, perhaps surprisingly, protein.
 They also contain compounds called Glucosinolates, which support the body’s detoxification processes, clearing the body of, in particular, potentially harmful carcinogenic toxins.
-High in fibre they help to balance blood sugars and improve digestive health.
+High in fibre, they help to balance blood sugars and improve digestive health.